jgddesigns/cool_chart/README.md

     Title (optional)

-        A string holding the title of the chart
+        A string holding the title of the chart.

         Defaults to "Radar Chart"